gbal369718/gbal369718.github.io/README.md

-# This website is for Bal Govind, dont try to hack it otherwise you will be hacked automatically because I created a bug not website.
+# This website is for Bal Govind, don't try to hack it otherwise you will be hacked automatically because I created a bug not website.